 In Enniskillen Township property taxes are due three times per year.
 The end of April is the “Interim levy”.
 The “Interim Levy” payment is approximately half of the full amount of taxes paid from the previous year.
 The “Final Levy” is split into two payments, the first payment is due the end of July, and the second payment is due the end of October.

 To calculate the amount of property taxes, municipalities use the current value assessments developed by the Municipal Property Assessment Corporation (MPAC).
 MPAC provides this information to the municipality on an annual basis.
 Using this assessment information the municipality then sets the tax rate for each class of property within the municipality.
 The annual budget is set each year in the spring.
 This is when the Council adopts a new budget and a new schedule of tax rates are calculated for each class of property.

-The 2017 Tax Rates are on the following link: 2017 Tax Rates Schedule
+The 2018 Tax Rates are on the following link: Tax Rates 2018

 While MPAC is responsible for determining the property classifications and current value assessments for all properties in Ontario, municipalities are responsible for setting tax ratios, tax rates, calculating the taxes payable and collecting the taxes.